 Conforming vs. nonconforming conventional loans

 Conforming loans meet the funding criteria of Fannie Mae and Freddie Mac and fall below the Federal Housing Finance Agency’s (FHFA) annual dollar limit.
-As of 2019, this limit is set at $484,350 in most states, but it can be higher in high-demand metropolitan housing markets such as Alaska, Washington, DC, and California.
+As of 2020, this limit is set at $510,400 in most states, but it can be higher in high-demand metropolitan housing markets such as Alaska, Hawaii, Guam and the US Virgin Islands.

-Nonconforming loans, or jumbo loans, offer loan amounts higher than the FHFA limit.
+Nonconforming loans, often in the form of jumbo loans, offer loan amounts higher than the FHFA limit.
 They help you access more money to purchase an expensive home.
 But they’re riskier for lenders and have higher interest rates than conforming loans.
 To qualify, borrowers typically need a credit score of 700 or higher and should be prepared with a down payment of at least 20%.